mandatoryhashtags/onebox-m1/README.md

 To install clone the repo down then follow the steps below:

+## This assumes you have Docker installed if not visit https://docs.docker.com/install/

 1. Edit .env file
     * Change the SERVER_NAME & SERVER_ALIAS to match your website name or leave in test data
 2. Add the SERVER_NAME and SERVER_ALIAS to your host machine /etc/hosts file